-Chapter 3 examines whether districts are spending more state and local funds on their highest poverty schools and also looks at the association between persistent poverty and student proficiency.
-In addition, data is provided on the number of students on FRPL over a six year cycle by district.
+Chapter 3 analyzes district spending on highest-poverty schools and the association between persistent poverty and student proficiency.
+This chapter also reviews the ESSA pilot program.
+Chapter 3 examines whether districts are spending more state and local funds on their highest-poverty schools and also looks at the association between persistent poverty and student proficiency.
+In addition, data is provided on the number of students receiving FRPL over a 6-year time period by district.
 The chapter concludes with a discussion of the ESSA pilot program on equitable per-pupil funding and concerns with the current school allocation process.